Mary J. Blige biography

 While her music was adored by fans and critics alike, behind her professional success Blige's personal life continued to spiral out of control.
 "I didn't know my own worth," she said.
 "I was ignorant.
 The people making money off me kept me blind: 'Mary likes cocaine?
 OK, let's make sure she keeps getting it.
 Alcohol?
 Get her that.'"
 Blige finally managed to turn her life around when she met and fell in love with a music executive named Kendu Isaacs.
 "After I met him, everything changed in my life," she said.
 "He was the first person to ever challenge what I did: 'Why are you drinking?
 Why do you hate yourself?
 You don't need to be around people who tear you down.
 You're beautiful, Mary.'
 He was the first man to ever tell me that."
 Blige and Isaacs married in 2003, and she is a stepmother to his three children.

-In 2011, Blige contributed a track, "The Living Proof," to the soundtrack of the hit film The Help.
-She released the album My Life: Part II ...
-The Journey Continues, which became a top five hit.
-The record featured "Mr. Wrong," a collaboration with Drake.
+In 2011, Blige contributed a song, "The Living Proof," to the soundtrack of the hit film The Help.
+She also released the album My Life: Part II ...
+The Journey Continues, which became a Top 5 hit.
+The record featured the song "Mr. Wrong," a collaboration with rapper Drake.
 The following year, Blige celebrated the 25th anniversary of her breakthrough debut What's the 411? with a new edition of this classic album.
 Known as the Queen of Hip-Hop Soul, Mary J. Blige is undeniably one of the great singers of her generation.
 She has sold over 50 million albums and has won nine Grammy Awards.